 Did you find black spots that look like bits of black pepper on your cat or dog?
+Can those black spots be rinsed or wiped away but then quickly return?
 Unfortunately, that is very likely "flea dirt" and you may have a flea infestation to deal with.
 No one likes to hear this news because it means you have a battle ahead of you, but there are ways to take care of it and prevent it in the future.

 What Is Flea Dirt?

-These feces look crackly and dark, resembling black dandruff or flakes as if someone peppered your pet's fur with tiny black specks.
+What is often call flea dirt is actually flea feces, which is the partially digested blood meal left behind by the fleas who have been dining on your pet.
+These feces look crumbly and dark, resembling tiny pieces of black dandruff or flakes as if someone peppered your pet's fur and skin with black specks.
 It is often the first sign pet owners notice of fleas.

-Flea dirt is most often found in the tail and belly areas of animals, where fleas prefer to feast.
-You might notice it elsewhere, including the paws if your pet spends a lot of time outside or along their back.
+Flea dirt is most often found around the tail and belly areas of animals, areas where it's relatively difficult for pets to self-groom.
+You might notice it anywhere on your pet's body, however.

 The Flea Dirt Test